 - Polycystic ovary syndrome (PCOS) – may lower triglyceride and testosterone levels, decrease blood pressure, and improve ovarian function and fertility in women with PCOS.

-- Preterm birth – for premature babies, inositol may increase survival rates as well as prevent vision loss and respiratory distress.
+- Preterm birth – inositol may increase survival rates for premature babies and prevent vision loss and respiratory distress.
 Moreover, taking inositol with folic acid during pregnancy may lower the chance of having a preterm birth in the first place when compared with folic acid alone in women with higher chances of developing diabetes during pregnancy.

-- Infant health – for babies using formula, make sure it contains inositol since newborns require ample quantities for healthy growth (contained naturally in breast milk).
+- Infant health – for babies using formula, ensure it contains inositol since newborns require ample quantities for healthy growth (contained naturally in breast milk).

-- OCD – a 6 week-treatment may improve OCD symptoms in people who are not already being treated with selective serotonin reuptake inhibitors (SSRIs).
+- OCD – a 6-week treatment may improve OCD symptoms in people not already treated with selective serotonin reuptake inhibitors (SSRIs).

 - Panic disorder – may help control panic attacks and fear of public places or open spaces (agoraphobia).

-- Depression – though some research has shown reductions in depression with daily dosages of 6-12 grams taken for several weeks, other studies were unable to replicate this effect.
+- Depression – though some research has shown reductions in depression with daily dosages of 6-12 grams taken for several weeks, other studies could not replicate this effect.

 - Bipolar Disorder – a combination of 3 grams of omega-3 fatty acids and up to 2 grams of inositol taken daily for 12 weeks may reduce symptoms of mania and depression in children with the disorder.

-Quite impressive for a supplement which should not cost more than 10-20 cents per dose…
+Quite impressive for a supplement that should not cost more than 10-20 cents per dose…

 The Roles of Inositol in the Human Body